pulumi/terraform-provider-aws/website/docs/r/redshift_parameter_group.html.markdown

 * `name` - (Required) The name of the Redshift parameter group.
 * `family` - (Required) The family of the Redshift parameter group.
 * `description` - (Optional) The description of the Redshift parameter group.
-Defaults to "Managed by Terraform".
+Defaults to "Managed by Pulumi".
 * `parameter` - (Optional) A list of Redshift parameters to apply.

 Parameter blocks support the following: